Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

 Although Lemma~\ref{lem:fix-m-decrease-r} reduces the problem of finding the optimal ranking under a fixed attention span to finding the optimal assortment, it is still a daunting task.
 Namely, the number of assortments with given size $M$ is exponential in $M$.
 It is computationally intractable to compare the expected revenues of all possible assortments/rankings and pick the optimal one.
 However, in light of Lemma~\ref{lem:fix-m-decrease-r}, we can develop a dynamic program to quickly solve the joint assortment/ranking problem.
 The dynamic program employs both the optimal ranking result from Lemma~\ref{lem:fix-m-decrease-r} and the fact that the revenue $R(\sigma,x)$ can be computed recursively, i.e.,

-where we use $\sigma[2,x]$ to denote the sub-ranking of $\sigma$ from $2$ to $x$.
+where we use $\sigma[2,x]$ to denote the sub-ranking of $\sigma$ from position $2$ to $x$.
 Note that $R(\sigma[2,x],x-1)$ is the revenue from the display $\sigma[2,x]$ when the consumer has attention span $x-1$.
-Intuitively, had we known the top position displays product $j$, then the optimal sub-ranking $\sigma[2,x]$ should be chosen from the set $\{j+1,j+2,\dots,n\}$ to maximize $R(\sigma[2,x],x-1)$ by \eqref{eq:rec3}.
-This is because according to Lemma~\ref{lem:fix-m-decrease-r}, the indices of the rest of the products should not be smaller than $j$.
-This structure inspires Algorithm~\ref{AST:m}.
-In the algorithm, $H_j^x$ and $\sigma_j^x$ stand for the optimal revenue and ranking for customers with attention span $x$, when the products are chosen from $\{j,j+1,\dots,n\}$.
+Intuitively, by the third equality in \eqref{eq:rec3}, had we fixed the product at the top position, then the optimal sub-ranking $\sigma[2,x]$ should be chosen to maximize $R(\sigma[2,x],x-1)$.
+Moreover, according to Lemma~\ref{lem:fix-m-decrease-r}, if the top displayed product is $j$, the indices of the rest of the products in $\sigma[2,x]$ should not be smaller than $j$ and their prices are less than $r_j$.
+This structure inspires Algorithm~\ref{AST:m} where we leverage dynamic programming and iteratively update two state variables: $x$--length of attention span and $j$--index of the most expensive product we can offer.
+At every state $(x,j)$, we compute $H_j^x$ and $\sigma_j^x$, the optimal revenue and ranking for customers with attention span $x$, while the products are chosen from $\{j,j+1,\dots,n\}$.
+When we move to state $(x,j-1)$, we know the optimal ranking should be either offering product $j-1$ at the top and then followed by $\sigma_j^{x-1}$, or excluding product $j-1$ and remaining with offering $\sigma_j^{x}$, whichever returns higher revenue.
+Now we are ready to present Algorithm~\ref{AST:m}, which can find an optimal assortment/ranking in $O(nx)$ computations for a customer with a fixed attention span $x$.
+Therefore, it would take $O(nM^2)$ computations to find optimal rankings for all customers $x \in [M]$.